Over the years, I’ve done a lot of solo travel to the Greek islands and have a good idea of which ones you might like based on your interests.

 Why You’ll Love Sifnos

-Number one reason you’ll fall in love with Sifnos is the food.
+The food is the number one reason you’ll fall in love with Sifnos.
 Sifnos is an island for the “foodies,” so if you solo travel for food, island hop here!
-I

-It is truly a hidden gem of the Greek Islands.
-Which almost makes me hesitant to write about it.
+Because it is still a bit of a secret, it almost makes me hesitant to write about it.

 Public transportation is limited; renting a car is the easiest way to get around.
-I did not rent a car in Sifnos and could get around by foot or taxi to the destinations most important to me.
+I did not rent a car in Sifnos, but I could get around by foot or taxi to the destinations most important to me.

 Where is Sifnos Located & How to Get to There

-Sifnos is located only a 40-minute ferry ride from Milos!
-The short distance in between makes a perfect spot for a solo travel island hop.
+Sifnos is only a 40-minute ferry ride from Milos, making it the perfect spot for a solo travel island hop.

 📍 Grab the FREE GOOGLE MAP of all the best locations in Sifnos!